derekbarnhart/runno/README.md

 Also note that if you choose yaml as your format you can comment each of your tasks so you know what they are for.

 ### Advanced JobFiles

 runno also implements an command line argument system so you can pass configurations into your jobs and then allow the templating system to interpolate your task's commands with those configurations

 #### Arguments
 As you may have noticed in the sample structure above, runno includes an 'arguments' section in the jobfile.
-This is where all your configurations can go for the command line. runno uses optimist for argument parsing for each job so you can build your arguments on the structure supported by optimists 'options' method call.
+This is where all your configurations can go for the command line. runno uses [Optimist][optimist_github] for argument parsing for each job so you can build your arguments on the structure supported by optimists 'options' method call.

 ex.
 ```